Phiido/roosdorp/README.md

 ## Note

-Rendering markdown files on a network drive will cause issues.
-As per:
+Rendering markdown files on a network drive will cause issues, as per:
 <https://github.com/rstudio/rmarkdown/issues/1268> A solution to this is
 keeping the project and output folders on a hard drive.